Shivam-Shukl/Amazon-E-commerce-Agent-RAG-Based-AI-Product-Recommender/README.md

 ---

-## ✨ Features
+## Features

 ### Current Features

-- ✅ Persistent ChromaDB vector store
+- Persistent ChromaDB vector store
-- ✅ Fast semantic search with SentenceTransformer
+- Fast semantic search with SentenceTransformer
-- ✅ Complete RAG pipeline implementation
+- Complete RAG pipeline implementation
-- ✅ Interactive Flask UI with modern design
+- Interactive Flask UI with modern design
-- ✅ AI-generated product summaries
+- AI-generated product summaries
-- ✅ Responsive product card layout
+- Responsive product card layout
-- ✅ Real-time search with loading states
+- Real-time search with loading states

 ### Planned Features

-- 🔜 OpenAI/Ollama LLM integration
+- OpenAI/Ollama LLM integration
-- 🔜 User preference learning
+- User preference learning
-- 🔜 Product comparison feature
+- Product comparison feature
-- 🔜 Price tracking and alerts
+- Price tracking and alerts
-- 🔜 Multi-language support
+- Multi-language support
-- 🔜 Deployment to Flask Cloud
+- Deployment to cloud platforms

 ---

-## 🧠 How It Works
+## How It Works

 ### 1. Data Preprocessing

 Products are scraped and cleaned from Amazon, with fields including title, price, rating, features, and description.

 ### 2. Embedding Generation

 Each product is converted into a semantic vector using SentenceTransformer's `all-MiniLM-L6-v2` model.

 ### 3. Vector Storage

 Embeddings are stored in ChromaDB, enabling fast similarity search with persistent storage.

 ### 4. Query Processing

 User queries are embedded using the same model, then ChromaDB retrieves the top-k most similar products.

 ### 5. Response Generation

 A generation layer creates a natural language summary explaining why these products match the query.

 ### 6. UI Rendering

 Results are displayed in a beautiful Flask interface with product cards and AI insights.

 ---

-## 📊 Performance Metrics
+## Performance Metrics

 | Metric | Value |
 |--------|-------|